 A Football Trip to Dortmund.
 Your life as a football fan wouldn’t be complete without a visit to a Borussia Dortmund home match.
 The Bundesliga is extremely fan friendly and massively popular these days.
-Full of top talents and international superstars there’s no better way to experience it with a football trip over the weekend.
+Full of top talents and international superstars there’s no better way to experience it than with a football weekend trip.
 And what better place to start than the mighty Borussia Dortmund?!
 The atmosphere is legendary, and the roar of the Yellow Wall sends shivers down every visitor’s spine.
 Week in week out 83000 people visit their beloved BVB and turn the match day into a celebration.
 But it hasn’t always been like that.
 So, let’s have a brief look at the history of the club.

 Founded in 1909 we can easily jump to 1966 when the BVB became the first German club to win an international competition.
 Beating the Bill Shankly’s mighty Liverpool FC, 2-1 in the European Cup Winners Cup Glasgow put them on the map of European football.
 Not for long though.
 The 70ties and 80ties were periods of decline marked by financial problems and the relegation from the Bundesliga in 1972.
 A new dawn came with the opening of the Westfalenstadion in 1976.
-The move from the former home ground, the Rothe Erde stadium (right next to the new ground and no home to the second team playing in the Regionalliga West) was completed with its return to Bundesliga in 1976.
+The move from the former home ground, the Rothe Erde stadium (right next to the new ground and now home to the second team playing in the Regionalliga West) was completed with the BVB’s return to Bundesliga in 1976.
 Crowd numbers were low and the success moderate.
 And they survived relegation by the scrap of their teeth again in 1986.
 A last-minute goal on the relegation games vs Fortuna Koeln gave them a rematch which they then won 8-0 (!).
 For the older generation, these games last forever in their memory.

 By surprise the team reached the 1989 German Cup final.
 And won it!
-Local hero scoring a hattrick while playing with a knee injury eventually ending his career.
+Local hero Norbert Dickel scoring a hattrick while playing with a knee injury eventually ending his career.
 This total commitment and sacrifice made him a legend.
 For many this win was the dawn of a new era.
 The golden nineties followed when the club became an international household name and a supporter’s magnet.
-The BVB won league titles in 1995 and 1996 and ultimately the won of the Champions League in 1997.
+The BVB won league titles in 1995 and 1996 and ultimately they won of the Champions League in 1997.
 But the BVB wasn’t as stable as thought and after a brief up, they came crashing down in 2005 which almost led to bankruptcy of the club.
 But then a certain Juergen Norbert Klopp took over and led the club back to the top with league titles in 2011 and 2012.
 Since those days, the BVB stands for fast paced offensive football attracting Europe’s top talents and stars.